Thermobaric weapon: Russia

 TOS-1A Solntsepyok is a Russian multiple launch rocket system capable of using thermobaric warheads.

 Russian military forces reportedly used ground-delivered thermobaric weapons during the Battle for Grozny (first and second Chechen Wars) to attack dug-in Chechen fighters.
-The use of TOS-1 heavy MLRS and "RPO-A Shmel" shoulder-fired rocket system during the Chechen Wars is reported to have occurred.
-Russia used the RPO-A Shmel in the First Battle of Grozny, whereupon it was designated as a very useful round.
+The use of TOS-1 heavy MLRS and "RPO-A Shmel" shoulder-fired rocket system during the Chechen Wars was reported.
+Russia used the RPO-A Shmel in the First Battle of Grozny, whereupon it was designated as a very effective round.

 It was thought that, during the September 2004 Beslan school hostage crisis, a multitude of handheld thermobaric weapons were used by the Russian Armed Forces in their efforts to retake the school.
-The RPO-A and either the TGB-7V thermobaric rocket from the RPG-7 or rockets from either the RShG-1 or the RShG-2 is claimed to have been used by the Spetsnaz during the initial storming of the school.
+The RPO-A and either the TGB-7V thermobaric rocket from the RPG-7 or rockets from either the RShG-1 or the RShG-2 is claimed to have been used by the Spetsnaz during the storming of the school.
 At least three and as many as nine RPO-A casings were later found at the positions of the Spetsnaz.
 In July 2005 the Russian government admitted to the use of the RPO-A during the crisis.

 During the 2022 Russian invasion of Ukraine, CNN reported that Russian forces were moving thermobaric weapons into Ukraine.
 On 28 February 2022, Ukraine's ambassador to the United States accused Russia of deploying a thermobaric bomb.
-Russia has claimed to have used the weapon in March 2024 against Ukrainian soldiers in an unspecified location (denied by Ukraine), and during the August 2024 Ukrainian incursion into Kursk Oblast.
+Russia claimed to have used the weapon in March 2024 against Ukrainian soldiers in an unspecified place (denied by Ukraine), and during the August 2024 Ukrainian incursion into Kursk Oblast.